List of Saiyuki characters: Hakkai

 He basically hates conflict and has a calm and friendly personality.

-On the other hand, he is very scared when he gets angry and is feared by the other three as a back-door. he is the mild, polite and level-headed member of the group who always looks out for their day to day well-being.
+On the other hand, he is very scary when he gets angry and is feared by the other three as a back-door. he is the mild, polite and level-headed member of the group who always looks out for their day to day well-being.
 Hakkai rarely displays anger, but when he does even Gojyo and Goku are afraid of him.
 He also is able to manipulate chi, allowing him to heal others (depending on how wounded they are), and create blasts of chi and make protective barriers.
 Hakkai also owns a pet dragon, named Hakuryuu (or Jeep).
 Formerly, Cho Hakkai had been known as Cho Gonou and worked as a school teacher.
 He was romantically involved with his elder sister, Kanan (not Kanaan), though they hadn't originally known this as they had grown up in separate orphanages (this is revealed in the manga, but is never made clear in the anime).
 Kanan was later raped by a youkai noble, Hyakugen Maoh, while Gonou was away at work, and despite being rescued, she committed suicide, not wanting to bear the child.
 Originally human, Hakkai had changed into a youkai after massacring 1000 youkai, consisting of his neighbouring villagers (his killing of the villagers was not depicted or mentioned in the anime), a tribe of crow demons who were blackmailed into sacrificing Kanan in order to save themselves, as well as Hyakugen Maoh himself and the rest of his clan/household.
 Hakkai is found by Gojyo near-death, and is later tracked down by Sanzo and Goku.
 He tries to run away, but is confronted by the last surviving member of the crow tribe he massacred who tells Hakkai he ripped out the eyes of his dead brother.
 To atone, Hakkai proceeds to rip out his own right eye.
 He is about to tear out his left eye as well but is stopped by Goku.
 Hakkai then kills the demon, stating that he wants to keep living.
 In penance for his crime, Cho Gonou was metaphorically killed and reborn as Cho Hakkai.
 To control his youkai powers, Hakkai wears a set of 3 power limiters, in the form of ear cuffs on his left ear, and he rarely removes them, only doing so when absolutely necessary.
 As a youkai, although much stronger, he becomes susceptible to the minus waves.
 Hakkai is voiced by Akira Ishida in Japanese.
 In English, he is voiced by Braden Hunt for the original series and Requiem, Steve Cannon for Reload and Gunlock, Micah Solusod in Blast, and by Howard Wang in ZEROIN.
 As a child Hakkai is voiced by Saori Higashi in the Japanese version and by Nyl Stewart in the English dub.